 The Chief of Police and the Deputy Chief make up the Administrative Division of the Police Department.
 The Operations Division is composed of three sections: Patrol, Investigations and Records.

-As the backbone of the agency, the Patrol section employs three sergeants and 10 police officers, all responsibly allocated through two city districts to best serve the citizens of Powell.
+As the backbone of the agency, the Patrol section employs three sergeants and 10 police officers allocated through two city districts to best serve the citizens of Powell.
 Their responsibilities include:

 - Responding to all dispatched calls